SAP/openui5-docs/docs/Developing_Apps_23cfd95.md

 How you deploy your app when you're finished depends on the tools you use and the platform where your app is going to run.
 See the related documentation for details.

-For example, it's quite easy to deploy an app to SAP Cloud Platform with SAP Web IDE.
-For more information about SAP Web IDE, see the documentation for SAP Web IDE on the SAP Help Portal at [https://help.sap.com/viewer/p/SAP\_Web\_IDE](https://help.sap.com/viewer/p/SAP_Web_IDE).
+For example, it's quite easy to deploy an app to SAP Cloud Platform with SAP Business Application Studio.
+For more information about SAP Business Application Studio, see the documentation on the SAP Help Portal at [SAP Business Application Studio](https://help.sap.com/viewer/product/SAP%20Business%20Application%20Studio/Cloud/en-US).

 > Note:
 > For more information about packaging apps, read the blog post [Optimizing OpenUI5/SAPUI5 Apps](https://blogs.sap.com/2015/02/18/optimizing-openui5-apps/).